huiling110/BSMFramework/README.md

 (See https://github.com/florez/NtupleMaker_740)

 It has been extended and further developed by Francesco Romeo (IHEP) and Aniello Spiezia (IHEP).
-It has been modified for RunII analysis by Binghuan Li (IHEP) This version of code is used for 2016 miniAOD v3 && 2017 miniAOD v2 and v1 & 2018 miniAOD  Ntuple production:
+It has been modified for RunII analysis by Binghuan Li (IHEP) and further modified by Huiling Hua(IHEP) This version of code is used for 2016 miniAOD v3 && 2017 miniAOD v2 and v1 & 2018 miniAOD  Ntuple production: